Wednesday, December 3

 - workshop

-Join GLAAD Media Institute for a workshop on their new research on the current state of media messaging and how to better reach your audience.
-Whether an elected official, a candidate or an activist, you will walk away from this workshop with new insights on how to tailor your messaging to help your cause.
+Join GLAAD Media Institute for a workshop on their new research on the current state of the media landscape, and how that will impact who and how you are reaching your target audience.
+Whether an elected official, a candidate or an activist, you will walk away from this workshop with new insights on how to be impactful in our new media landscape, reaching the right people, with the right messages.

 –